 With hundreds of employees on a site or in a factory, it’s likely they don’t get a lot of attention.
 Show each one that you value them by investing in their development.
-From learning a new skill, to enhancing their ability to do their job, provide them with ways to develop and progress along their chosen career path.
+From learning a new skill to enhancing their ability to do their job, provide them with ways to develop and progress along their chosen career path.

-If budget doesn’t allow to send staff on special courses, why not bring the training to site by finding guest speakers who can talk through best practices or how to overcome challenges.
+If the budget doesn’t allow to send staff on special courses, why not bring the training to site by finding guest speakers who can talk through best practices or how to overcome challenges.
 There doesn’t need to be a certificate; people just need to learn something that will stick with them.

 6. Senior bod roadshow

 There’s no better way of showing your staff that management care than having them take the time to meet everyone.
 Schedule days for your leadership team to walk the factory floor or spend time on site, getting to know the employees, thanking them for their efforts and taking an interest in the work they’re doing.

 Aside from the fact that it will boost morale, they could learn a great deal about the quality of equipment they’re using, if something is due further investment, or if certain people are owed some financial recognition for the incredible contribution they’re making to the company every day.